work-bitcoin-protocol/specs/RFCs/RFC-001-sybil-resistance.md

 That is not solved by an algorithm.
 It is solved by designing for resistance and adaptation.

-6️⃣ CLOSING THE SECTION (To include in the RFC)
+6. Closing the Section (To include in the RFC)

 "This document not only proposes an anti-Sybil mechanism.
 It also documents the process of trying to validate those ideas within existing communities.
 The silences, the bans, and the hidden posts are data.
 And as data, they inform the design: a protocol that not only works technically, but knows how to navigate the real world where it will be judged."